Step by Step

 - FEMA courses and how to convert them into credits at ESC by first getting a transcript from Frederick CC.

-A CBE essay (4-5 pages) is a way to demonstrate college-level knowledge gained outside the classroom.
-The essay should describe main concepts and skills learned, related training and how you used these skills at work or in other settings.
-Your supporting documents may include a job verification letter, a certificate of training, an example of your own work, etc. CBE requests will be submitted electronically for Prior Learning Assessment (PLA) with your draft degree plan at the end of the Degree Planning study with your mentor.
+A PLA essay (4-5 pages) is a way to demonstrate college-level knowledge gained outside the classroom.
+The essay should describe the knowledge & skills you gained, and how you used these skills at work or in other settings.
+Your supporting documents may include a job verification letter, a certificate of training, an example of your own work, etc. Here are some guides and samples (each earned 4 credits).

 - Guides for the most frequently requested CBE subjects